Conditions Bacterial throat infection (pharyngitis)

 How is strep throat diagnosed?

-This is why they also use a throat swab.
+They can therefore also use a throat swab.
 The sample taken can be analyzed on-site at the doctor’s practice using a rapid screening test or sent for testing in a lab.
 If the result of the rapid strep screen is negative, it may be useful to have another throat swab analyzed in the lab.
-If the rapid strep screen is positive, this is sufficient to verify a streptococcal infection requiring a prescription for antibiotics.
+It can sometimes be useful to provide proof of the bacteria, but this is not always required.

 How is strep throat treated?

 Penicillin or amoxicillin in tablet form are most commonly used to treat strep throat.
-The tablets are taken two to three times a day for a period of 10 days.
 Other antibiotics can be used for anyone who is allergic to penicillins.

 Important: Some bacteria can gradually become insensitive (resistant) over time to antibiotics that were previously highly effective.
 A carefully considered, responsible use of antibiotics ensures that they remain effective for as long as possible.